 • Don't forget about additional moving costs like tolls, supplies, tips, or special requests.

-What is the Average Cost for Local Moves
+What is the Average Long-Distance Moving Cost

-Average Moving Cost by State
+Average Long Distance Moving Cost by State

 State Adjusted Cost (2025)